 Surrendering your cat to a rescue or shelter should be your last resort for rehoming your animal.
 Before contacting Caring Hearts to inquire about surrendering your cat, please consider all your other alternatives.
 Sometimes friends or family members can step in to help.
 Social media offers options for finding a safe and caring new home for your cat.
 Sometimes the problem you are experiencing can be addressed in ways you hadn’t considered.
 The Toronto Humane Society offers some great ideas for overcoming some of the following issues:

 If you feel you are unable to overcome the problems you are experiencing with your cat, and have no other alternative but to surrender your pet, you can apply to Caring Hearts Cat Rescue and Sanctuary to take in your cat.
 There is a $100 fee to surrender your cat.
-Please Note: Caring Hearts can only take surrenders when space is available.
+Please Note: Caring Hearts can only take surrenders when space is available and only from Thunder Bay or the surrounding area.
 If you would like to apply to surrender your cat(s), please fill out the form below:

 We have also provided links to other rescue organizations or animal welfare groups in our area below: